 Where to Stay When Visiting the Grand Canyon

 Flagstaff, a nearby college town, is located just an hour and a half from the Grand Canyon.
 It’s a great place to be centrally located to other Arizona highlights, like Sedona, Jerome, and Winslow.
-National hotel chains like Marriott, Hilton, and IHG brands, as well as many camping options.
+National hotel chains like Marriott, Hilton, and IHG brands, and many camping options.

-When Desert View Drive to the East Entrance Station of the park is closed in the winter months, Flagstaff is a little further drive than in the summers.
-For our late March visit with an RV, we opted for a stay at the KOA in Williams, AZ to take advantage of the short, easy drive into the park.
-There are also a number of 2- and 3-star lodging options in Williams, where a section of Historic Route 66 runs through town.
+When Desert View Drive to the park’s East Entrance Station is closed in the winter months, Flagstaff is a bit further drive than in the summers.
+For our late March visit with an RV, we opted for a stay at the KOA in Williams, AZ, to take advantage of the short, easy drive into the park.
+There are also several 2- and 3-star lodging options in Williams, where a section of Historic Route 66 runs through town.